We're seeking an experienced Drupal developer who can show us a thing or two.

 You will be a self-starter and you’ll often work from home (though you’ll be part of a tight “virtual” team, so you’ll talk to people every day).
 You'll need to have great people skills, because this is, in part at least, a client facing role, plus there are aspects of team leadership too.
 We want our senior developers to lead, not follow, so you can't be a wall flower.
 You'll own your projects, have confidence in your solutions and be the expert we look to.

-You'll have been doing Drupal projects for a few years, and ideally you'll have been doing that in a team environment.
+You'll have been doing Drupal projects for a few years, and you'll have been doing that in a team environment using professional developer tools.
 You'll be completely familiar with site building, but also comfortable with writing custom code and modules when necessary.
 If you've helped maintain code on drupal.org, or participated in the Drupal community, that's a welcome bonus.
+You'll also be excited by the idea of expanding your knowledge beyond Drupal into other frameworks.

 Just a few more practical points - you’ll need to have a passport and be willing to travel, but don’t worry, you won’t be living out of a suitcase.
 That said, it's important to note that while you’ll mostly work from home, we do sometimes have projects that will require you to work on customer sites for a few days a week, sometimes over an extended period, so you need to be comfortable with that.